 The RPM FAQ includes links to subsections on many specific topics in RPM.

-Much of our published material on RPM is a discussion on how to perform a variety of common tasks.
-We have the How to page which includes topics ranging from "how to send print jobs to RPM" to "how to get RPM to print on multiple output trays".
+Much of our published material on RPM discusses how to perform a variety of common tasks.
+For example, we have the How to page, which includes topics ranging from "how to send print jobs to RPM" to "how to get RPM to print on multiple output trays."

 The Print To page delves into common subjects such as print to a file, print to email, print to PDF, all based on customer inquiries.

-PDF itself is a broad topic that has much coverage in RPM, so for that we offer the RPM PDF Portal.
+PDF itself is a broad topic with much coverage in RPM, so for that, we offer the RPM PDF Portal.